Oana-M03/mvsplat_visualizer/README_visualizer.md

 python -m custom_visualizer.backbone.main +experiment=re10k checkpointing.load=checkpoints/re10k.ckpt mode=test dataset/view_sampler=evaluation
 ~~~

+Please wait for the backend to finish loading before running the frontend

 ### Frontend

 **Note:** you will need to have Node and npm installed on your computer.